Rapid advances in cancer research are making treatment more effective than ever.

-Immunotherapy is a technique that uses the body's own immune system to help fight cancer by stimulating the immune response of the lymph system.
-This boosts the body's natural defenses to fight the cancer.
+Immunotherapy is a technique that uses the body's immune system to help fight cancer by stimulating the immune response of the lymph system.
+This boosts the body's natural defenses to fight cancer.

 Cancer can survive as an intruder in your body because your immune system has difficulty recognizing it as a problem.
 Immunotherapy helps your immune system "see" the cancer and attack it.

 What cancers are treated using immunotherapy?